Martin Jones (ice hockey)

 Jones started his professional career in the American Hockey League (AHL) with the Manchester Monarchs and made his NHL debut in 2013, where he spent two seasons with the Kings as backup to Jonathan Quick.
 In 2014, Jones won the Stanley Cup as a member of the Kings.
-He was chosen to play in the NHL All-Star Game in 2017.
+Jones was traded to the Sharks in 2015, where he would serve as their starting goaltender for the next six seasons.
+He led the Sharks to their first Stanley Cup Finals appearance in franchise history in 2016, and was chosen to play in the NHL All-Star Game in 2017.